 Purchasing land isn’t the same as purchasing anything else.
 It requires different parties and legal processes that you have to step through before you can start building your dream home.
 Plainly stated land titling is the process where land is handed from the previous owner to you, the future owner.
 Each state and territory have their own register documenting who owns what land.
 This register also includes information about mortgages, covenants, caveats and easements.
 Most typically land can be purchased in two ways.
 Either you buy land from a developer, or you purchase land through a private sale.
 Both have a slightly different purchasing process due to the fact that land from a developer has to be subdivided and registered.

 The Titling Process

-If you are purchasing land through a developer, the process to titled land for your dream home is slightly longer.
-However, with land in such high demand this is typically where most people acquire land these days.
+If you are purchasing land through a developer, the process of titled land for your dream home is slightly longer.
+However, with land in such high demand, this is typically where most people acquire land these days.

 - Firstly, you have to choose a lot of land that you wish to purchase.
 These are generally released in stages by the developer.
 You will need to put down a deposit (which is normally 10% of the purchase price) and sign the contract to secure your land.